 Want to have the time of your life, in an amazing place, surrounded by inspired people?
 Oh, and want to ski pretty much every day for a full season?
 Then, definitely look into jobs at a ski resort.
 There are a million reasons to get a resort job, but here are a few of our favorites:

 - The People: Ski resort towns are full of exciting people from diverse and international backgrounds.
 Many ski town employees travel from foreign countries as far as Australian and New Zealand to spend the winters here in the United States, making ski towns a unique opportunity to meet interesting people from far away locations.
 Vacationers are often successful business executives or business owners, which makes service-oriented ski resort jobs a great place to network and advance your future career.
-But most important is the feeling of enthusiasm amongst everyone in a ski resort town.
+But most important is the feeling of enthusiasm among everyone in a ski resort town.
 One thing they all have in common is that they’re excited to be there!

 - The Surroundings: Few places on earth are more beautiful than a ski resort on a blue sky day, which is why 9.2 million skiers and snowboarders made a combined 53 million visits to U.S. ski resorts last season!
 The natural beauty of a mountain landscape provides the perfect escape from